prabhatpk5singh/attendance-management-system/README.md

 4. Open your browser and navigate to http://localhost:4200.

-# AttendanceManagementSystem

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.4.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.